gromacs/releng/docs/releng.rst

 3. The releng script locates the configuration list from the ``gromacs`` repo based on the file name given to prepare_multi_configuration_build().
    It processes it into a form that is suitable for Jenkins to use in the next step, and writes this into a file.
+The script also assigns build hosts for each configuration (see below).
 4. Jenkins triggers a sub-build with the configuration matrix as a parameter.
    The sub-build is a matrix build that uses the sequence described above.
 5. Once the sub-build completes (whether it failed or not), Jenkins calls